Drone photography has been the fastest growing photography trend in recent years.

-(UAVs) or more commonly, drones, are not just for photographers and hobbyists.
+(UAVs) or more commonly, drones, are not just for professional photographers and hobbyists.
 You can even use drones to carry items to hard to reach areas.

 In the commercial world, huge machines hold very expensive video cameras.
 Not to mention they are used in the areas of agriculture and warfare.
-These machines need to be operated safely.

 Obey the guidelines and rules set by the local authority.
 Other ways to fly safely can be found in our article here.

 There is no better app to use for your drone photography research than google maps.
 This gives you a hint of what an area will look like from above.

 This is a good way to scout the surrounding areas.
 B4UFly is a way to see if an area is prohibited for drone activity.

-This allows a secondary operator to fly the machine if need be.
+This allows a second operator to fly the machine if need be.
 It also allows you to plot a course for it to follow.
 Neato!

 Gear for Aerial Photography

 When you decide that drone photography could be a great hobby for you, or you need it for work, there are things you need to consider.
-The quality of the image is the most important factor when buying a drone.
+Especially if you want to buy a new drone.

 Some drones have higher CMOS sensors, which allow better photographs in low-light conditions.
-Being able to shoot in raw is something you should invest in.
+Being able to shoot in raw is something you should invest in for amazing aerial shots.

 The second most important factor is how well can the drone hover?
 If the drone is constantly moving up and down, your images will be blurry and unusable.

 It is also good to know if you are going to photograph, film or do both.
 Higher end drone models can shoot 4k video at 120fps.

 If you don’t need fancy features, it is better to spend your money on accessories for the model that would be perfect for you.

 Long exposures from drones at night-time are very easy.
 A quick press of a button will allow the machine to capture a sharp image, using its stabilization mechanisms.
-During the day, you will face a problem.

 This is where the ND filter comes in.
 It blocks the amount of light hitting the sensor, allowing you to photograph for a longer time.